 Rozanov V.A. notes that management is a system of coordinated activities (measures) aimed at achieving significant goals.

-Since today the philosophy of "influence" in school management is being replaced by the philosophy of "interaction", "cooperation", the concept of "management of an educational institution" should be defined through the concept of interaction.
-So, under the management of an educational institution, we understand the systematic, planned, conscious and purposeful interaction subjects of management at various levels in order to ensure the effective operation of an educational institution.
+Since today the philosophy of “impact” in school management is being replaced by the philosophy of “interaction”, “cooperation”, the concept of “management of an educational institution” should be defined through the concept of interaction.
+So, by management of an educational institution we mean systematic, planned, conscious and purposeful interaction subjects of management at various levels in order to ensure the effective operation of the educational institution.

 Currently, the concept of management from the field of business is increasingly spreading to various areas of human activity, including education.
-However, the concept of management is narrower than the concept of management, since management mainly concerns various aspects of the leader's activities, while the concept of management covers the entire area of human relationships in systems "managers-executors".
+However, the concept of management is narrower than the concept of management, since management mainly concerns various aspects of a manager’s activity, while the concept of management covers the entire area of human relationships in “manager-executive” systems.
 Thus, the theory of school management, in particular, the teaching staff, is significantly supplemented by the theory of intra-school management.

-The theory of management attracts, first of all, with its personal orientation, when the activity of a manager (manager) is built on the basis of true respect, trust in his employees, creating situations of success for them.
-It is this side of management that significantly complements the theory of intra-school management.
+Management theory is attractive, first of all, for its personal orientation, when the activities of a manager (manager) are built on the basis of genuine respect, trust in their employees, and creating situations of success for them.
+It is this aspect of management that significantly complements the theory of intra-school management.

-Speaking about the management of an educational institution, one should keep in mind control system, that is, apply a systematic approach to the theoretical understanding of managerial activity.
+When talking about managing an educational institution, you should keep in mind control system, that is, to apply a systematic approach to the theoretical understanding of management activities.

-The management system is understood as a set of coordinated, interrelated activities aimed at achieving a significant goal of the organization.
-Such activities include managerial functions, implementation of principles and application of good management practices.
+A management system is understood as a set of coordinated, interconnected activities aimed at achieving a significant goal of the organization.
+These activities include management functions, implementation of principles and application of effective management techniques.

 1.2 Management functions of an educational institution

-The functional links of management are considered as special, relatively independent types of activities, successively interconnected stages, the full composition of which forms a single management cycle.
-The end of one cycle is the beginning of a new one.
-Thus, movement to higher qualitative states of the controlled system is ensured.
+Functional units of management are considered as special, relatively independent types of activities, successively interconnected stages, the full composition of which forms a single management cycle.
+The completion of one cycle is the beginning of a new one.
+Thus, movement towards higher quality states of the controlled system is ensured.

-There are several functions of management of educational institutions.
-Lazarev V.S. distinguishes among them planning, organization, leadership And control.
+There are several functions of managing educational institutions.
+Lazarev V.S. highlights among them planning, organizing, directing And control.
 To these main functions Slastenin V.A. adds pedagogical analysis, goal setting, regulation .

 A.M.
-Moiseev, Candidate of Pedagogical Sciences, Professor of the Academy of Advanced Training and Retraining of Educational Workers, identifies three large groups of functions of managing an educational institution [11].:
+Moiseev, Candidate of Pedagogical Sciences, Professor at the Academy of Advanced Training and Retraining of Education Workers, identifies three large groups of functions of managing an educational institution [11].:

-1. Management functions of maintaining the stable functioning of an educational institution;
+1. Management functions of maintaining stable functioning of an educational institution;

 2. Functions of managing school development and innovation processes;

-3. The functions of managing the functioning and self-development of intra-school management include actions in relation to the management system of an educational institution itself.
+3. The functions of managing the functioning and self-development of intra-school management include actions in relation to the management system of the educational institution itself.

-Summarizing the views of these scientists, we will reveal the following functions of managing an educational institution: analysis, goal setting and planning, organization, management, control and regulation.
+Summarizing the views of these scientists, we will reveal the following functions of management of an educational institution: analysis, goal setting and planning, organization, leadership, control and regulation.

-Analysis- a relatively isolated stage (stage) of cognitive management activity, the essence of which is the creative study, systematization, generalization and evaluation of various information about socio-economic conditions, the implementation of legal educational policy, the satisfaction of social needs, the experience of established management practices at all levels. .
+Analysis- a relatively isolated stage (stage) of cognitive management activity, the essence of which is the creative study, systematization, generalization and evaluation of various information about socio-economic conditions, the implementation of legal educational policies, the satisfaction of social needs, and the experience of existing management practices at all levels. .

-The function of pedagogical analysis in its modern sense was introduced and developed in the theory of intraschool management by Yu.A.
+The function of pedagogical analysis in its modern understanding was introduced and developed in the theory of intra-school management by Yu.A.
 Konarzhevsky.
-Pedagogical analysis in the structure of the management cycle occupies a special place: it begins and ends with any management cycle, consisting of successively interconnected functions.
-The exclusion of pedagogical analysis from the general chain of managerial activity leads to its disintegration, when the functions of planning, organization, control, regulation do not receive rationale and completion in their development.
+Pedagogical analysis occupies a special place in the structure of the management cycle: any management cycle consisting of sequentially interrelated functions begins and ends with it.
+The exclusion of pedagogical analysis from the general chain of management activities leads to its disintegration when the functions of planning, organization, control, and regulation do not receive logical justification and completion in their development.

-The effectiveness of managerial activity is largely determined by how school leaders master the methodology of pedagogical analysis, how deeply they can investigate the established facts, and identify the most characteristic dependencies.
-An untimely or unprofessional analysis in the activities of a school principal leads, at the stage of developing a goal and forming tasks, to vagueness, vagueness, and sometimes to the groundlessness of the decisions made.
-Ignorance of the true state of affairs in a teaching or student team creates difficulties in establishing the correct system of relationships in the process of regulating and correcting the pedagogical process.
+The effectiveness of management activities is largely determined by how school leaders master the methodology of pedagogical analysis, how deeply they can study established facts, and identify the most characteristic dependencies.
+Untimely or unprofessional analysis in the activities of the school director leads, at the stage of developing goals and forming tasks, to vagueness, vagueness, and sometimes to unfoundedness of the decisions made.
+Ignorance of the true state of affairs in the teaching or student team creates difficulties in establishing the correct system of relationships in the process of regulating and adjusting the pedagogical process.
 The main purpose of pedagogical analysis as a management function, according to Yu.A.
-Konarzhevsky, consists in studying the state and trends in the development of the pedagogical process, in an objective assessment of its results, followed by the development of recommendations on this basis for streamlining the controlled system.
-This function is one of the most time-consuming in the structure of the management cycle, since the analysis involves the allocation of parts in the object under study into a single whole, the establishment of links between system-forming factors.
-In the theory and practice of intraschool management, Yu.A.
+Konarzhevsky, consists in studying the state and trends in the development of the pedagogical process, in an objective assessment of its results, with the subsequent development on this basis of recommendations for streamlining the managed system.
+This function is one of the most labor-intensive in the structure of the management cycle, since analysis involves separating parts of the object under study into a single whole and establishing connections between system-forming factors.
+In the theory and practice of intra-school management Yu.A.
 Konarzhevsky and T.I.
-Shamova identified the main types of pedagogical analysis depending on its content: parametric, thematic, final.
+Shamova identified the main types of pedagogical analysis depending on its content: parametric, thematic, and summary.

-Parametric analysis is aimed at studying daily information about the course and results of the educational process, identifying the causes that violate it.
+Parametric analysis is aimed at studying daily information about the progress and results of the educational process, identifying the reasons that violate it.

-Thematic Analysis is aimed at studying more stable, recurring dependencies, trends in the course and results of the pedagogical process.
+Thematic analysis is aimed at studying more stable, repeating dependencies, trends in the course and results of the pedagogical process.

-This type of pedagogical analysis allows the school principal to focus on studying and identifying the features of the manifestation of certain aspects of the pedagogical process, to determine their interaction with other parties, components and the system as a whole.
+This type of pedagogical analysis allows the school director to focus on studying and identifying the characteristics of the manifestation of certain aspects of the pedagogical process, determining their interaction with other parties, components and the system as a whole.

 Final analysis covers a larger time, space or content framework.
-It is held at the end of the academic quarter, half year, academic year and is aimed at studying the main results, prerequisites and conditions for their achievement.
-The final analysis prepares the course of all subsequent functions of the management cycle.
+It is carried out at the end of the academic quarter, half-year, academic year and is aimed at studying the main results, prerequisites and conditions for their achievement.
+The final analysis prepares the flow of all subsequent functions of the management cycle.

-The content basis of the final analysis of the work of the school for academic year make up the following areas: the quality of teaching; implementation of educational programs and state standards; the quality of knowledge, skills and abilities of students; the level of upbringing of schoolchildren; the state and quality of methodological work at school; effectiveness of work with parents and the public; the state of health of schoolchildren and sanitary and hygienic culture; the performance of the school council, the pedagogical council, etc.
+The substantive basis for the final analysis of the school’s work for academic year comprise the following areas: quality of teaching; implementation of educational programs and state standards; quality of knowledge, skills and abilities of students; level of education of schoolchildren; the state and quality of methodological work at school; effectiveness of work with parents and the public; the health status of schoolchildren and sanitary and hygienic culture; the effectiveness of the activities of the school council, pedagogical council, etc.

-Conducting a final analysis, its objectivity, depth, and prospects prepare work on the plan for the new academic year.
+Conducting the final analysis, its objectivity, depth, and prospects prepare the work on the plan for the new academic year.

-Goal-setting and planning as a function of school management.
-The management process of any pedagogical system involves goal setting (goal setting) and planning (decision making).
-The improvement of goal-setting and planning of managerial work is dictated by the need for constant development and movement of the pedagogical system.
+Goal setting and planning as a function of school management.
+The process of managing any pedagogical system involves goal setting (goal setting) and planning (decision making).
+Improving goal setting and planning of management work is dictated by the need for constant development and movement of the pedagogical system.

-Slastenin V.A. notes that "the goal of management activity is the beginning that determines the general direction, content, forms and methods of work.
-When determining the "tree" of management goals, it is necessary to present a general, or as they say, "general" goal in the form of a number of specific private goals, then is to decompose the general goal.
-Thus, the achievement of the general, general goal is carried out through the fulfillment of its constituent private goals. .
+Slastenin V.A. notes that “the goal of management activity is the beginning that determines the general direction, content, forms and methods of work.
+When determining the “tree” of management goals, it is necessary to present the general, or as they say “general,” goal in the form of a number of specific private goals, then "is to decompose the general goal.
+Thus, the achievement of a general, general goal is carried out through the fulfillment of its constituent private goals." .

-This understanding of goal-setting allows us to move on to integrated planning.
-"Planning future activities, - as V.S.
-Lazarev writes, - means determining the goals, composition and structure of actions necessary to achieve them."
+This understanding of goal setting allows us to move on to comprehensive planning.
+“To plan future activities,” as V.S.
+Lazarev writes, “means to determine the goals, composition and structure of the actions necessary to achieve them.”

 In the practice of educational institutions, three main types of plans are developed: prospective, annual and current.
-The following requirements are imposed on them: purposefulness, perspectiveness, complexity, objectivity.
+The following requirements are imposed on them: focus, perspective, complexity, objectivity.

-A long-term plan is developed, as a rule, for five years, based on a deep analysis of the work of the school in recent years.
+A long-term plan is usually developed for five years based on an in-depth analysis of the school’s work in recent years.

 The annual plan covers the entire academic year, including summer holidays.

-The current plan is drawn up for the academic quarter, it is a specification of the school-wide annual plan.
-Thus, the presence of the main types of plans allows you to coordinate the activities of pedagogical, student and parent teams.
-These plans are strategic in relation to the work plans of teachers and class teachers.
+The current plan is drawn up for the academic quarter; it is a specification of the school-wide annual plan.
+Thus, the presence of basic types of plans makes it possible to coordinate the activities of teaching, student and parent teams.
+These plans are strategic in relation to the work plans of teachers and classroom teachers.

 The implementation of the planning function in a single management cycle increases the efficiency of the school.
-The main shortcoming of school planning to this day remains the absence in the plans of many educational institutions of realistically achievable in the planning period and scientifically based goals and specific tasks, the lack of orientation of management activities towards final results.
+The main drawback of school planning to this day remains the absence in the plans of many educational institutions of realistically achievable and scientifically based goals and specific objectives in the planned period, and the lack of orientation of management activities towards final results.

 The function of the organization in the management of an educational institution.

-Organization- this is the stage of management aimed at ensuring the choice of the best ways to carry out planned and creative tasks, determining a set of actions leading to the formation of relationships between parts of the whole: instruction, coordination, unification of people jointly implementing a program or goal.
-The main thing for organizational activity is the question of how really, with the help of what actions the goals of the organization are realized.
+Organization- this is a management stage aimed at ensuring the choice of the best ways to carry out planned and creative tasks, determining a set of actions leading to the formation of relationships between parts of the whole: instruction, coordination, unification of people jointly implementing a program or goal.
+The main thing for organizational activity is the question of how realistically, through what actions, the goals of the organization are realized.
 That is why organizational activity is considered as a performing activity, as an implementation stage of management. .

-By its nature, the organizational activity of a person is a practical activity based on the operational use of psychological and pedagogical knowledge in specific situations.
-Constant interaction with colleagues, students gives organizational activity a certain personality-oriented orientation.
+By its nature, human organizational activity is a practical activity, based on the operational use of psychological and pedagogical knowledge in specific situations.
+Constant interaction with colleagues and students gives organizational activities a certain personality-oriented focus.

-The content of organizational activity can be revealed more fully through its characteristics in relation to all other management functions, each of which assumes a certain order and organization.
+The content of organizational activity can be more fully revealed through its characteristics in relation to all other management functions, each of which presupposes a certain orderliness and organization.

-At the stage of implementing the goals of the system, the most important and starting point of the organization is a clear definition and distribution of the functional responsibilities of all persons and departments that form the system.
-In turn, the distribution of functional duties involves taking into account the level of preparedness of each member of the organization, assessing individual psychological characteristics in terms of their compliance with the intended functional duties.
-Questions of training, selection, selection, placement of personnel are the core of the organizational stage of management in any social system.
+At the stage of realizing the goals of the system, the most important and starting point of the organization is the clear definition and distribution of functional responsibilities of all individuals and departments that form the system.
+In turn, the distribution of functional responsibilities involves taking into account the level of preparedness of each member of the organization, assessing individual psychological characteristics from the point of view of their compliance with the expected functional responsibilities.
+Issues of training, selection, selection, placement of personnel are the core of the organizational stage of management in any social system.

-In the structure of the manager's organizational activity, an important place is occupied by the motivation of the upcoming activity, instruction, the formation of conviction in the need to fulfill this assignment, ensuring the unity of actions of the teaching and student teams, providing direct assistance in the process of performing work, choosing the most appropriate forms of stimulating activity.
-The organizational activity of the leader includes such required action as an assessment of the progress and results of a particular case.
+In the structure of the manager’s organizational activity, an important place is occupied by motivating the upcoming activity, instructing, developing confidence in the need to carry out this assignment, ensuring the unity of actions of the teaching and student teams, providing direct assistance in the process of performing work, and choosing the most adequate forms of stimulating activity.
+The organizational activities of a leader include the following: necessary action as an assessment of the progress and results of a particular case.

 The set of actions performed by the subject of management to ensure all these conditions is called management.

-When implementing the management function, the following main tasks are solved:
+When implementing the leadership function, the following main tasks are solved:

 1) selection, placement and evaluation of personnel, setting tasks for performers;